The Vector2.FromRadians

 To use the FromRadians

 method, call it with a single parameter representing the angle in radians.
-The method will return a Vector2
+The method returns a Vector2